lmolinario/ML_Sec_project/README.md

 Lp norm (where p is a value between 1 and ∞): It is a generalization of the L1, L2 and L∞ norms.

 For our project, we will use and compare "L2" and "L∞".

 #### Modularity:
-The project will be structured in a modular way to allow the replacement of attack models and algorithms without having to redo the entire flow.
-Each component (model, attack, evaluation) will be a separate module.
+The project is structured in a modular way to allow the replacement of attack models and algorithms without having to redo the entire flow.

+To do this I used to divide the code into "functions", "classes" and I used "pattern designs".

 #### Scalability:
 The system will be scalable to be able to add more RobustBench models or try different attack algorithms in the future.